Eyuep42/chatt-app/README.md

 - Start the backend on port 8080: `./gradlew bootRun`.
 - Start the frontend dev server (default port 5173): `npm run dev` inside `chatt-app-frontend`.
 - Open the frontend in your browser (Vite prints the URL, typically http://localhost:5173) and join the chat.
 Make sure the backend is running so the WebSocket can connect.

-## Deployment

-- Backend: Build with `./gradlew build` and deploy the resulting JAR.
-- Frontend: Build with `npm run build` and host the `dist/` directory on a static file server.
-  - TODO: Provide a unified deployment approach (e.g., serve frontend from Spring Boot or configure reverse proxy for both services).